enketo/enketo/packages/enketo-express/tutorials/00-getting-started.md

 As an alternative, there is an option to use environment variables instead of a config/config.json file.
 If the config/config.json file is missing Enketo will assume configuration is done with environment variables.
 A combination of both options is not supported.
 See [config/sample.env](https://github.com/enketo/enketo-express/blob/master/config/sample.env) for more information on equivalent environment variable names.

 The default production configuration includes 2 redis instances.
 You can **greatly simplify installation by using 1 redis instance** instead (for development usage).
 To do this set the redis.cache.port to 6379 (same as redis.main.port).
-To set up 2 instances properly for production, you might find the vagrant setup steps in [bootstrap.sh](https://github.com/enketo/enketo-express/blob/master/setup/vagrant/bootstrap.sh) useful.

 For development usages, it is helpful to set "linked form and data server" -> "server url" to `""`, so you can use any OpenRosa server with your local Enketo Express.